Vice President, Finance

 We financed residential units for renters living in a wide variety of housing markets.
 The housing units we financed were spread across large, medium and small markets.

-Almost half of our purchases counted towards the 2016 Federal Housing Finance Agency (FHFA) volume cap and the remaining 51% were excluded as they focused on affordable housing.
+Nearly half of our purchases counted towards the 2016 Federal Housing Finance Agency (FHFA) volume cap and the remaining 54% were excluded as they focused on affordable housing.

 billion K-Deal and

-As of June 30, 2017, K-Deals and SB-Deals represented a majority of our total mortgage portfolio, and 93 percent of new loan purchases were intended for securitization.
+As of September 30, 2017, K-Deals and SB-Deals represented a majority of our total multifamily portfolio, and 93 percent of new loan purchases were intended for securitization.
 Our securitization business model eliminates almost all risk exposure to U.S. taxpayers.

-Our credit metrics remain strong as of June 30, 2017.
-We experienced no credit losses, our delinquency rate was 1 basis point, and we had zero REO properties.
+Our credit metrics remain strong as of September 30, 2017.
+We experienced credit losses of $3M, our delinquency rate was 2 basis points, and we had two REO properties.

 New Business Activity